 Now that we’ve defined social recruiting, and talked about its benefits, let’s dig into some tips for structuring and executing your strategy.

-Tips for social media recruiting
+Our top-ten social recruiting tips for social media recruiting

-The following tips are designed to provide general guidance on creating and executing a social recruiting strategy.
+The following social recruiting tips are designed to provide general guidance on creating and executing a social recruiting strategy.
 Your process, and the tactics you use, will inevitably vary depending on your goals, resources, and strategic priorities.

 With that being said, here are some tips for creating a social recruiting strategy at your organization: